IDMX225/about-me-Davidrmz26/README.md

 My hamburger icon menu was inspired by the tutorial from: https://www.youtube.com/watch?v=SIzi9z8mrTk done by Angela Design.
 To create the close and menu elements shapes I used the code given by her at: https://codepen.io/angeladelise/pen/poErPMY

+* Blog
+My blog topic consited of investigating image hover effects.
+My first effect was to blur an image, I researched from the website Brandsmen Marketing Agency at https://thebrandsmen.com/css-image-hover-effects/ .
+There were some interesting tutorials there, I chose the blur effect since it was the one I found most interesting.

+My second effect was to do a shake animation for an image, I researched from the website w3schools at: https://www.w3schools.com/howto/howto_css_shake_image.asp .
+There were lot of interesting tutorials to see there while I was clicking through next and previous, I chose animation since is something that I want to investigate further in the future.

+My third effect was change the visual shape of an image, to get rid of the borders, in this case my image was a square and I turned it into a circle.
+I researched from the website Foo Plugins at: https://fooplugins.com/thumbnail-hover-effect/ .